Dear Steinbrecher-GmbH.de website user,

 4.2.
 Contact via the contact form

-If you would like to get in touch with us via the contact form, then enter the following personal data into the contact form:
+If you would like to get in touch with us via the contact form, enter the following personal data into the contact form:

 - Email address